CITPCSHARE/CREPDLScripts/README.md

 This is a collection of CREPDL scripts for validating grapheme clusters.

 This is not a validator of CREPDL.
-See another repository "CREPDL" for an F# implementation of CREPDL.
+See another repository [CREPDL](https://github.com/CITPCSHARE/CREPDL) for an F# implementation of CREPDL.

 ## Branches